michael-wall/site-page-scraper/GOGO_SHELL_README.md

 ## Site Page Crawler Custom Gogo Shell Command Usage ##
 - There are 2 custom Gogo Shell Commands:
   - crawlPagesAsUser - to crawl the pages as a specific user.
 Using this approach, the account used MUST be a non-SSO account.
-  - crawlPagesAsGuest - to crawl the pages as a Guest user using the Guest User Locale.
+  - crawlPagesAsGuest - to crawl the Public pages as a Guest user using the Guest User Locale.
 - The syntax and arguments to call the commands are as follows:

 ```
 sitePageHTMLCrawler:crawlPagesAsUser "[companyId]" "[siteId]" "[relativeUrlPrefix]" "[publicLayoutUrlPrefix]" "[privateLayoutUrlPrefix]" "[emailAddress]" "[loginIdEnc]" "[passwordEnc]" "[cookieDomain]"
 ```
 ```
-sitePageHTMLCrawler:crawlPagesAsGuest "[companyId]" "[siteId]" "[relativeUrlPrefix]" "[publicLayoutUrlPrefix]" "[privateLayoutUrlPrefix]" "[cookieDomain]"
+sitePageHTMLCrawler:crawlPagesAsGuest "[companyId]" "[siteId]" "[relativeUrlPrefix]" "[publicLayoutUrlPrefix]" "[cookieDomain]"
 ```

 - For example in Liferay PaaS (with HTTPS):